6 Vermont Scenic Fall Drives Off the Beaten Path

 Still, it’s nice to find alternatives to Vermont’s most popular leaf-peeping highways and byways.
-Route 100 and Route 108 are fantastic during the fall (or any other time of year), but there are many lesser known roads worth exploring between late September and mid-October in Vermont.
+Route 100 and Route 108 are fantastic during the fall (or any other time of year), but there are many lesser known roads worth exploring for one of your Vermont scenic fall drives.

 Ascutney to Woodstock – Route 44A/44 to Route 106